zachighton/bank_customer_classification/README.md

 **Reward** (p-value 7.10e-23)
 - customers who receive 'air miles' are the most likely to accept a credit card offer followed by 'points' and finally those who recieve 'cash back' are the least likely to accept

-**Household size** (p-value 0.00046)
-- households with only 1 person are more likley to accept a credit card offer.

 ### Models

 The models we created are not particularly successful.
 The models are very good at predicting which customers won't accept creditcard offers (true negatives).
 However they predict rather poorly which customers are likely to accept the offer (true postives).